pyeventsourcing/eventsourcing/docs/topics/domain.rst

     from eventsourcing.domain import Aggregate

-It had three methods which can be used by and on subclasses:
+It has three methods which can be used by and on subclasses:

 * the "private" class method :func:`~eventsourcing.domain.MetaAggregate._create`
   will create new aggregate objects;